Sophie Scholl: Origins of the White Rose

 Between 1940 and 1941, Sophie Scholl's brother Hans, a former member of the Hitler Youth, began questioning the principles and policies of the Nazi regime.
-As a student at the University of Munich, Hans met two Roman Catholic men of letters who gave him a new orientation in life, inspiring him to turn from studying medicine to the pursuit of religion, philosophy and the arts.
+As a student at the Ludwig-Maximilians-Universität München, Hans met two Roman Catholic men of letters who gave him a new orientation in life, inspiring him to turn from studying medicine to the pursuit of religion, philosophy and the arts.
 Together with like-minded friends, Alexander Schmorell, Willi Graf and Jurgen Wittenstein, he eventually adopted a strategy of passive resistance toward the Nazis by writing and publishing leaflets that called for the overthrow of National Socialism.
 The anonymous authors called themselves the "White Rose".

 The activities of the White Rose began in June 1942.
 By mid-July 1942, Hans Scholl and Alexander Schmorell had written the first four leaflets.
 Quoting extensively from the Bible, Aristotle, and Novalis, as well as Goethe and Schiller, the iconic poets of the German bourgeoisie, they appealed to what they considered the German intelligentsia, believing that such people would be easily convinced by the same arguments that motivated the authors themselves.
 The leaflets were left in the telephone books in public telephone booths, mailed to professors and students, and taken by courier to other universities for further distribution.

 Sophie is believed to have first learned about the White Rose in July 1942, but Fritz Hartnagel remembers her asking him in May 1942 if he could get her a pass to buy a duplicating machine (which could not be obtained in Nazi Germany except by permit), which suggests that she may have known about the activities earlier.
-Whenever she joined, she proved to be valuable to the group because, as a woman, she was less likely to be randomly stopped by the SS.
+Her participation proved to be valuable to the group because, as a woman, she was less likely to be randomly stopped by the SS.